LinkedEarth/RLeapFROGS/chapters/module2.md

 Suppose were are tring to alphabetize our strings, so we sometimes use this new function to return the place in the alphabet of the first letter of our string.

 We can add a new parameter, 'place', which takes a boolean (TRUE/FALSE) value.
-If 'place' is set to TRUE,

 <codeblock id="02_05">
 </codeblock>